Katie10sfeldt/githubTest/javascript.md

 - In this particular instance, the document will print "myNum is equal to 10" but if we change the value of myNum, it will change the output, due to the else statement.

 Else statements can be written with words, like the above "youLikeMeat".

+## Day 13 - Else If Statements

+This lesson is written in VS code, and viewed on the browser.

+Else statements tag along on the back of if statements.